-Each school security and safety plan School Security and Safety Plan will be created using the format prescribed by the Connecticut State Department of Emergency Services and Public Protection/ Division of Emergency Management and Homeland Security. ("DESPP").
+Each School Security and Safety Plan will be created using the format prescribed by the Connecticut Department of Emergency Services and Public Protection. ("DESPP").
 For the school year commencing July 1, 2024, and each school year thereafter, each School Security and Safety Plan shall be updated to include protocols for interacting with a federal immigration authority who appears in person at a school in the Branford Public Schools (the "District") or otherwise contacts a school to request information.
-For purposes of these Administrative Regulations, a "federal immigration authority" means "any officer, employee or other person otherwise paid by or acting as an agent of the United States Immigration and Customs Enforcement or any successor agency thereto or any division thereof or any officer, employee or other person otherwise paid by or acting as an agent of the United States Department of Homeland Security or any successor agency thereto who is charged with enforcement of the civil provisions of the Immigration and Nationality Act."
+For purposes of these Administrative Regulations, a "federal immigration authority" means "any officer, employee or other person otherwise paid by or acting as an agent of the United States Immigration and Customs Enforcement or any successor agency thereto or any division thereof or any officer, employee or other person other person otherwise paid by or acting as an agent of the United States Department of Homeland Security or any successor agency thereto who is charged with enforcement of the civil provisions of the Immigration and Nationality Act."